 Explore the key principles of ICA's Culture of Learning

-The central focus is the lifelong growth of every learner to pursue their aspiration accomplished through inquiry learning and integrating overarching forces of environment, languages, time, relationships and external factors.
+The central focus of the International Comprehensive learning framework is the lifelong growth of every learner to pursue their aspiration accomplished through inquiry learning and integrating overarching forces of environment, languages, time, relationships and external factors.

 "We are the authors of our lives"